WWP was founded in 2003.

 WWP is a non-partisan organization, and we don't take a stance on the war.
 We believe that regardless of your politics or beliefs, the men and women in our nation's military have made tremendous personal sacrifices on our behalf, and deserve our respect and any assistance we can provide.
 It's about the WARRIOR, not the WAR.

-100 percent of your donation supports wounded warriors.
-Nearly 72 percent pays for programs, and the balance pays to support those programs.
+100% of your donation supports wounded warriors.
+71% pays for programs, and the balance pays to support those programs.

-We are pleased to report $166 million went directly to programs for wounded warriors based on our FY 2017 IRS Form 990.
+We are pleased to report over $200 million went directly to programs for wounded warriors as reported in our FY 2019 IRS Form 990.